GunjanGupt/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 To compute the mean values for the features, the input data was grouped by column 1 and column 2.
 Afterwards the mean for each feature variable per group was computed.

-The activity ids were converted to readable activity descriptions by loading the activity descriptions from the file "activity_labels.txt" provieded with the input data.
+The activity ids were converted to readable activity descriptions by loading the activity descriptions from the file "activity_labels.txt" provieded with the input data..